Topics > Geography > Rivers > River Skerne

 Brafferton

-- Overview Map Street View Bafferton is a village in County Durham which is just over a mile South East of Newton Aycliffe and 3 miles North of Darlington.
+- Overview Map Street View Brafferton is a village located just over a mile south-east of Newton Aycliffe and 3 miles north of the town of Darlington.
+It is situated near …

 Co-Curate Page